adrian-evo/workday-tasks-time-control/docs/levels.md

 "MY_DATA":

 	"CHECKIN.URL": path to your excel file (e.g. "C:/Data/workday-tasks-time-control/devdata/my.xlsx"
-	or similar, but always use slash for the path)
+	or similar in Windows, but always use slash for the path.
+For macOS it might be "/Users/user/Data/workday-tasks-time-control/devdata/my.xlsx", or relative path, e.g. "devdata/my.xlsx".)

 The file must be an empty excel file that you want to use to record checkin / checkout times.
 When actions level is enabled, these will be filled automatically in the excel file without starting the Excel application.